-Unlike other countries, such as the USA for example, the phrase ‘next of kin’ is not legally defined in Australia.
+Unlike other countries, such as the USA, the phrase ‘next of kin’ is not legally defined in Australia.
+So, what does next of kin mean in Australia?

-Nevertheless, it is a term that is recognised by the authorities when someone passes, although in Australia there are even minor differences from state to state.
+Although not legally defined, it is nevertheless a term that is recognised by the authorities when someone passes away – although there are minor differences from state to state.
+To help you understand the meaning of next of kin, our Wills and estate lawyers have broken it down for you below.

 - Adult children